Problem

 Drop Extended Property with sp_dropextendedproperty

-We can query the data again using the function to show the entry has been removed.
+Query the data again using the function to show the removal of the entry.

 Conclusion

-We have seen the how to add, update and delete Extended Properties in SQL Server.
-Also, we saw how fn_listextendedproperty can be used to query the available Extended Properties.
+We now know how to add, update, and delete Extended Properties in SQL Server.
+Also, we know how to use fn_listextendedproperty to query the available Extended Properties.

-Extended properties are a useful feature in SQL Server which can be used for documentation and content purposes.
-The properties can be updated for tables, views, triggers and so on.
-Developers can use this feature for extensive database objects which can be used for reference for many SQL Server objects.
+Extended properties are a useful feature in SQL Server for documentation and content purposes.
+Additionally, the properties can be updated for tables, views, triggers, and so on.
+Developers use this feature for extensive database objects to reference many SQL Server objects.

 Next Steps

-- Details about the SQL Server System Catalog Views are available here.
+- Details about the SQL Server System Catalog Views are available: System catalog views (Transact-SQL).